hightowerr/receipt-app/project-specification.md

 - **Issue**: TypeScript type errors in the root layout component.
 - **Resolution**: Added proper interface for test props in `app/_layout.tsx`.
 - **Details**: The root layout component had TypeScript errors due to missing type definitions.
 We added a proper interface for the `TestProps` and ensured the `testFunction` was properly typed.

+### CI/CD Pipeline Setup for Expo Project

+- **Issue**: Setting up a CI/CD pipeline for an Expo project presented challenges, especially with build environment configuration and dependency caching.
+- **Resolution**: Created a GitHub Actions workflow (`.github/workflows/ci.yml`) that automates checks for linting, formatting, and type safety.
+- **Details**: The workflow uses a specific Node.js version, caches npm dependencies to speed up subsequent runs, and runs `npm ci` for clean installs.
+It then executes `check-all` to ensure code quality before merging.
+This setup prevents regressions and maintains a high-quality codebase.

+### Refactoring for Scalability and Maintainability

+- **Issue**: The initial project structure mixed application logic with UI components, making it difficult to scale and maintain.
+Key functionalities like service integrations and configurations were not clearly separated.
+- **Resolution**: Introduced a `src` directory to centralize application logic, services, and configurations, separating them from the UI-focused `app` and `components` directories.
+- **Details**:
+  - **`src/config`**: Holds configuration files, such as Firebase settings, to keep them isolated and manageable.
+  - **`src/services`**: Contains modules for external services like Firebase and OCR, promoting a clear separation of concerns.
+  - **`src/types`**: Centralizes TypeScript type definitions, improving reusability and type safety across the application.
+- **Benefit**: This refactoring establishes a more scalable and maintainable architecture, making it easier to develop and test new features without impacting the UI layer.
+It also aligns the project with best practices for structuring modern applications.

 ### Common Pitfalls